lmorgadodacosta/NTUCLE/README.md

 <br>

 The corpus is provided in a simple XML schema.
 The corpus is organized in three main layers: documents, sentences and words.
-Errors are SubElements of sentences but are explicitely linked to any number of words in that sentence.
+Errors are SubElements of sentences, but are explicitly linked to any number of words in that sentence.
 A mapping to the full description of error labels is provided above (and in even greater detail in the reference [paper](https://aclanthology.org/W17-5901/)).
-Here is a simple example:
+Here is a simple example of the XML:

 ```
 <Corpus corpusID="ntucle-h" title="NTU Corpus of Learner English (Human Annotation)" language="eng">